What is the National Weather Service?

 How do I get a job with the NWS?

-information about job vacancies can be found on USAJOBS.
+All pertinent information about job vacancies can be found on USAJOBS.

 Can I volunteer at your office?